huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 The last row shows our colour-only query **gets faster** with the multi-column index in the newer PostgreSQL.

-It is still 4× slower than the superficially-similar kind-only query, and its speedup with the index is much smaller ("only" 30× instead of 103×)... but it is clear that the multi-column index _is_ now helpful, despite our query being on the second colum only.
+It is still 4× slower than the superficially-similar kind-only query, and its speedup with the index is much smaller ("only" 30× instead of 103×)... but it is clear that the multi-column index _is_ now helpful, despite our query being on the second column only.

 This seemingly violates what we just learned: we can't binary search on the `colour` column with our `kind`-then-`colour` index?
 Has the index structure changed?
 Can we no longer use a sorted table analogy to guide our intuition?